freshworks/crayons/packages/crayons-core/README.md

 For more information please check [here](https://crayons.freshworks.com/frameworks/react)

 ### Naming Components
-When generating components, the custom element tags is prefixed with fw- while the rest of the name is modified to support web component standards.
-For example, if a component is generated with the name Label, the component that would be generated would be <fw-label/>.
+When generating components, the custom element tags is prefixed with `fw-` while the rest of the name is modified to support web component standards.
+For example, if a component is generated with the name Label, the component name would be `<fw-label>`.

 ## How to contribute